Celia Britton

-Celia Margaret Britton, FBA (born 20 March 1946) is a British scholar of French Caribbean literature and thought.
+Celia Margaret Britton, FBA (20 March 1946 – 18 June 2024) was a British scholar of French Caribbean literature and thought.
 She was Carnegie Professor of French at the University of Aberdeen from 1991 to 2002 and Professor of French at University College London from 2003 to 2011.
 She had previously lectured at King's College London and the University of Reading.

 Early life and education

 Britton was born on 20 March 1946 to James Nimmo Britton and Jessie Muriel Britton.
 She studied modern and medieval languages at New Hall, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1969; as per tradition, her BA was later promoted to a Master of Arts (MA Cantab) degree.
 Remaining at New Hall, she studied for a postgraduate diploma in linguistics which she completed in 1970.
 She then moved to the University of Essex where she undertook postgraduate research in literary stylistics, and she completed her Doctor of Philosophy (PhD) degree in 1973.